alexacejaa/C_Multithread_Time_Fibonacci_Vow-Cons/README.md

 The program compiles and runs efficiently with no bugs, the maximum # of threads allowed is 513 - the graphs attached in the Word Document also end there.

-- Sources Used Included Below -
+Sources Used Included Below -
-- Example codes provided by Dr. Kar were also used as reference. - Clock Calls: https://linux.die.net/man/3/clock_gettime https://stackoverflow.com/questions/14270300/what-is-the-difference-between-clock-monotonic-clock-monotonic-raw
+(Example codes provided by Dr. Kar were also used as reference.)
+Clock Calls:
+https://linux.die.net/man/3/clock_gettime
+https://stackoverflow.com/questions/14270300/what-is-the-difference-between-clock-monotonic-clock-monotonic-raw